johnwargo/eleventy-new-post/readme.md

 When generating the configuration file, the command scans the local project for possible post folder options, so you may see that the configuration option is already populated with the correct value for your project.
 If not, populate this configuration variable with the correct value for your project, it should contain a relative path pointing to the project's `posts` folder.

+**Note:** If the target posts folder doesn't exist, the module will create it automatically.

 ### `templateFile`

 Every Eleventy site is setup differently, with different values in the Post template's front matter and content.
 To make it easier for users, you can simply create the default Post template that works for your site and populate the `templateFile` configuration with the relative path pointing to the file.